Greenfield railway station

+The station is located near to the reservoirs of Dovestone and Chew, as well as the whole of Chew Valley in the Peak District National Park.

 History

-The line through Greenfield was constructed by the Huddersfield and Manchester Railway, which was absorbed by the London and North Western Railway on 9 July 1847 before any of it was opened.
-The section between and was opened on 1 August 1849, and the station at Greenfield was opened the same day.
+The line through Greenfield was constructed by the Huddersfield and Manchester Railway, which was absorbed by the London and North Western Railway on 9 July 1847, before any of it was opened.
+The section between and was opened on 1 August 1849; the station at Greenfield was opened the same day.

-On 1 September 1851, the branch to opened, which left the main line at Delph Junction, about a mile to the north of Greenfield; Greenfield was the last station before the junction until opened in 1912.
+On 1 September 1851, the branch to opened, which left the main line at Delph Junction, about a mile to the north of Greenfield; this was the last station before the junction, until opened in 1912.
 A second branch, to Oldham, opened on 5 July 1856; it left the main line just to the south of Greenfield.

 Passenger services on the Delph & Oldham branches were withdrawn in May 1955, with complete closure following in 1964.
-A defunct bay can still be seen at the Stalybridge end of the station, which was used by some trains from the Oldham direction.
-For many years the station had a peak-only service (see BR timetable 1974 et seq.).
+A former bay platform can still be seen at the Stalybridge end of the station, which was used by some trains from the Oldham direction.
+For many years, the station had a peak-only service (see BR timetable 1974 et seq.).

 The Beeching Report proposed closure of all stations between Stalybridge and Huddersfield.
-In 1968, half the stations were closed, including Diggle and Saddleworth, leaving only Greenfield to serve the Saddleworth area.
-That means that Greenfield is Saddleworth's only remaining railway station.
+In 1968, the government closed only half of the stations, including Diggle and Saddleworth, leaving only Greenfield to serve the area.

+From 1968, the station's services were reduced drastically to just a handful of journeys to Manchester and Huddersfield at peak times only, in line with the other local stations on the Huddersfield Line at the time.
+From 1991, however, a new improved hourly stopping service in each direction was introduced, with hourly trains between Manchester Victoria and Huddersfield.